 Consultation on Grants / Teaching as Research:

 OTEI fosters Clemson's dedication to teaching and provides the resources for instructors to meet the University's rigorous standards for teaching effectiveness.
-OTEI supports Teaching as Research, also refered to as SoTL: Scholarship of Teaching and Learning.
+OTEI supports Teaching as Research, also referred to as SoTL: Scholarship of Teaching and Learning.
 Instructors may in this way approach teaching and course enhancements as a researcher, with the goal of sharing research results.
 When a grant or contract pertains to teaching or requires a teaching component, faculty and administrators may request consultations on teaching-related and curriculum issues, existing literature, certain research methodologies, and strategies for assessing/evaluating the treatment/program.

-Academic and Administrative Units
+Curriculum Support for Academic and Administrative Units

 Colleges, schools, programs, departments and committees are invited to request information and advisement on a wide range of teaching-related issues including program curriculum revision, student learning, teacher evaluations, the role of peer assessment of teaching in promotion and tenure reviews, and new trends, innovations, and research in teaching and learning in higher education.